Abington Memorial Hospital Community Benefit Report

 Blood pressure screenings and heart/stroke, diabetes and falls risk assessments are offered free of charge at a variety of locations throughout the community.
 Heart healthy cooking, physician lectures, neighborhood walks and a speakers bureau all provide information geared toward healthier living.

-Breast health screenings are available for underserved minorities as well as pap tests for underserved women in the Korean community.
+Breast health screenings and pap tests are available for underserved women in our community.
 Screening programs also are offered for memory, depression and skin cancer.
 For a full listing of our health education calendar of events, visit the Calendar of Events webpage.

 Of special interest to Abington is its geriatric population.
 The Hospital maintains a geriatric fellowship training program and supports Eldermed, a free senior membership program for people over age 50, and Elderhelp, a free hotline for senior citizens.
 For more information about these programs, visit the Muller Institute for Senior Health webpage.